 Approach to evaluate the progress of the Salt and Nitrate Control Program based on trends in water quality.

 To the extent practicable, the Groundwater Monitoring Program will utilize data collected by existing Central Valley Water Board water quality monitoring programs to be cost-effective and establish consistency in how groundwater quality data are collected, managed, assessed and reported.
 In this regard, the Irrigated Lands Regulatory Program Groundwater Quality Trend Monitoring Program implemented by the Central Valley Groundwater Monitoring Collaborative is anticipated to provide the foundation for the development of the Groundwater Monitoring Program.
 Data developed under the Irrigated Lands Regulatory Program will be supplemented as needed, to ensure that the periodic Program Assessment Report is completed on schedule.
-Sources of supplemental data include but are not limited to Groundwater Ambient Monitoring and Assessment (GAMA) shallow domestic well monitoring program; USGS Oil and Gas Regional Groundwater Monitoring Program; routine Title 22 sampling program; monitoring programs associated with implementation of Groundwater Sustainability Plans; monitoring programs established to comply with WDRs/Conditional Waivers; monitoring programs established as part of the approval of a management zone under the nitrate control program, or through the direct collection of groundwater quality data.
+Sources of supplemental data include but are not limited to Groundwater Ambient Monitoring and Assessment (GAMA) shallow domestic well monitoring program; USGS Oil and Gas Regional Groundwater Monitoring Program; routine Title 22 sampling program; monitoring programs associated with implementation of Groundwater Sustainability Plans; monitoring programs established to comply with WDRs/Conditional Waivers; monitoring programs established as part of the approval of a Management Zone under the nitrate control program, or through the direct collection of groundwater quality data.

 Program Assessment Report Requirements